khanfar/doom/README.md

 2. Check if all files are present in the directory
 3. Ensure the Python server is running and you can access http://localhost:8000
 4. Check the browser's console (F12) for any error messages
+5. When switching WAD files:
+   - Make sure both doom1.wad and doomgeneric.data are exact copies
+   - Verify the WAD file is a valid DOOM WAD
+   - Try restoring the original WAD files from backup to verify the system works

 ## Credits